 Complete the Airport Frequencies / Information section of the navigation log for each flight.

-Use the legend at the front of the SW A/FD to ensure you can interpet all information.
+Use the legend at the front of the SW Chart Supplement to ensure you can interpet all information.

-You can use a printed copy of the A/FD or access the digital version here.
+You can use a printed copy of the Chart Supplement or access the digital version here.

 ||Tower Controlled Airport Operations